The Flash Memory Summit program provides attendees with practical information on the current state of flash memory and its applications.

-The Summit Program consists of a day of pre-conference seminars, followed by three days of panel discussions, keynotes, forums, paper sessions, tutorials, and special sessions.
+The Summit Program consists of a day of pre-conference seminars, followed by three days of panel discussions, keynotes, forums, paper sessions, tutorials, updates, and special sessions.

 Flash Memory is a type of nonvolatile memory that can be erased in blocks and rewritten in subunits of blocks called pages.
 Flash is rugged, small, low-cost, low-power, and fast; it enables the design of compact systems with simple operation and low power consumption.
 It is ideal for consumer applications such as cell phones, digital cameras and camcorders, and music players, and is also useful to store bootstrap code and as high-speed storage in computers, communications systems, and military/defense applications.
 It can replace hard disks for storage in applications where its higher cost is balanced by its faster speed, smaller size, greater ruggedness, and lower power consumption.